-Swami Trigunatita conceived of, designed, and built the Old Temple in 1905.
-The Vedanta Society to which he gave his life, which he formed and strengthened, and into which he unceasingly poured tremendous power has itself become an undying spiritual force.
+Swami Trigunatita conceived of and designed the Old Temple in 1905.
+The Vedanta Society to which he gave his life, which he inspired and strengthened, and into which he unceasingly poured his energy grew to become a significant spiritual force.

 All three disciples gave extraordinary spiritual impetus to the Society and were also instrumental in establishing it on a firm foundation in its formative years.

 The New Temple, located at the corner of Vallejo and Fillmore Streets in San Francisco, is the Society’s headquarters.
 The New Temple offers a variety of spiritual services.
 All are welcome.